ledlaux/pikoPD/docs/manual.md

 Sample loading works despite the limitations.
 Here is a [tutorial](https://www.youtube.com/watch?v=0qgkYWsYdTo) for a sample loading using Plugdata.

 By design, hvcc-generated code stores samples in float arrays in RAM.
 PikoPD applies a patch to store them in flash memory, making it possible to load more.

+# WEB control and OSC

+Will be updated...

 # Useful links